jordymeow/ai-engine/readme.txt

 = 1.5.3 (2023/04/18) =
 * Fix: Removed a few annoying PHP notices.
-* Add: Max Sentences for the new chatbot (now the new chatbot has everything and more).
+* Add: Max Messages for the new chatbot (now the new chatbot has everything and more).
 * Add: Statistics tab displays more information, such as the service used (generally, it's OpenAI, but it could be Azure), and if the API Key used was the one set in the admin or if it was a custom one (added by the user for example).
 * Update: Enhanced how everything is displayed in Statistics to spot potential issues more easily.
 * Update: Reviewed the Settings tab for more clarity.